francis-mbithi/quotes/README.md

 # User Requirement
 The applications allows users to do the following:

--Create a new quote.
+* Create a new quote.
--Upvote or downvote a quote.
+* Upvote or downvote a quote.
--Delete a quote
+* Delete a quote
--See the number of upvotes and number of downvotes for each quote.
+* See the number of upvotes and number of downvotes for each quote.

 # Setup/Installation Requirments
--Clone or download and unzip the repository from github, -If you have git Use this command *git clone*  to clone the project.
+* Clone or download and unzip the repository from github,
+* If you have git Use this command *git clone*  to clone the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # Technologies
--Angular CLI
+* Angular CLI
--Bootstrap
+* Bootstrap

 ## Code scaffolding